Hardware (sensor) monitoring

 MQTT

-There are two ways how to set up data collection for MQTT.
+There are three ways to set up MQTT data collection:

-The other approach is to use the MQTT origin in DCI properties.
-The metric has the following format broker_name:mqtt_topic, where broker_name is name specified in the agent configuration file.
-The Agent which performs MQTT data collection is selected automatically.
+The agent which performs MQTT data collection is selected automatically.
 If the node is in a zone, the zone proxy is used.
 If a MQTT proxy is specified in the node properties, that will be used.
-With this approach there is no need to specify metrics in the agent configuration file - when the server requests mqtt topic for the first time, the agent subscribes to that topic.

 SubAgent = mqtt.nsm